albertnieto/homogan/readme.md

 In order to train the model, parameters should be set in `config.json`.
 Once parameters are set, simply run `main.py`.
 Nevertheless, older experiments can be run as well.
 Source can be found in `src/old/ExperimentXX` and documents in `docs/ExperimentXX`.
 Though parameters can't be changed, they can be tested by running `src/old/ExperimentXX/main.py`.

+If the dataset is not placed in the indicated dataset folder in parameters, the script will automatically download it.
+Kaggle user and password must be set.

 ### Networks parameters
 |Parameters|Default value|Notes|
 |:---|:---|:---|